maldil/software2.0-studytools/DetectingMLLibraries/README.md

 **INPUT** : A .csv file with projects names and respective clone links.
 The order should be \<project name\>,\<clone URL\>
+You can download a .csv file from the https://serene-beach-16261.herokuapp.com

 **OUPUT** :